pu2clr/AKC695X/README.md

 #### Table Reg1 amband

+The table below can help you to select the right band and its frequency limits.
+You might need to use it in your Arduino sketch.

 | amband value | N#  |Description  |
 | ------------ | --- |------------ |
 | 00000        |  0  |LW, 0.15 ~ 0.285, 3K station search |